ucphhpc/migrid-user-docs/docs/sections/erda/archiving/index.rst

 **Step 2: Add files/directories**

-Existing private or shared ERDA files can be added with the **Add file/directory** button and new files can be uploaded directly to the archive with the **Add upload** button.
+Existing private or shared ERDA files can be added with the **Add file/directory** button, and new files can be uploaded directly to the archive with the **Add upload** button.
 The former button brings up a file select dialog in which you can select from your ERDA files: double-click individual files or right-click and choose select to pick entire folders.
 The latter button opens an upload dialog like